History

 In 2019 F.C Management was commissioned to construct a new vessel to keep up with the growth in freight volumes.
 The Matthew Flinders IV was launched in September of 2021 and commenced operations to Flinders Island in early 2022.
 Matthew Flinders IV represents the culmination of the Bayles family’s 26 years of experience and expertise building vessels and running marine and road freight services from Bridport.

 In September 2021, David Harris from Port Adelaide approached Matthew Bayles to discuss the possibility of purchasing the Matthew Flinders IV for the salvage of fire ravaged plantation timber from Kangaroo Island to Port Adelaide.
 A friendship was struck between the parties which culminated in the purchase of the assets of the Furneaux Freight business, including both vessels.
+The business was renamed Bass Strait Freight.

 Despite the hostile Bass Strait marine weather conditions and the tidal restrictions at Bridport, the service has developed into a successful business which now underpins the Flinders Island and Cape Barren Island economies.
+With more capacity we are now developing a direct sea freight route between N E Tasmania and Pt Anthony in Gippsland.
+The triangulated service to Flinders Island allows for a more direct route to Victoria from the Island and NE Tasmania.